ChrstphrHll/npc_gen/students/Bera Cauladra.md

   int: 16
   str: 13
   wis: 17
-track: Diplomacy
-trait: I express affection or contempt in ways that are unfamiliar to others.
-trait1: Modern
-trait2: Destructive
 year: 4
+guild: Elkenval
+partyID: 23
 ---
 # Bera Cauladra
 ---
 ### Description
 - 4th year Gnome Cleric in Elkenval
-- curly blonde hair that's parted to the right, Pale Brown eyes, and Tan skin
+- curly blonde hair that's parted to the right, Gray eyes, and Tan skin
 - Is Modern and Destructive, and has Clarity as their ideal

 ### Organizations